WalterSWoodward/djorg-cs8/README.md

 - Run the command python manage.py makemigrations or python3 manage.py makemigrations
 - Then run the command python manage.py migrate.

-Then created new instances of both Bookmark and Note:
+Then created new instances of both Bookmark and Note in `./manage.py shell`:

     `from bookmarks.models import Bookmark`
     `new_bookmark = Bookmark(title="Yahoo", description="search stuff here", url="http://www.yahoo.com")`